-Cross-region data migration moves the data on a CVM in an availability zone in one region to a destination CVM in an availability zone of another region.
-It can also mean the migration of data between CVMs in different availability zones within the same region.
+You can use cross-region data migration to move data on a CVM in an availability zone in a region to a destination CVM in an availability zone of another region, or move data between CVMs in different availability zones within the same region.

 Click here to obtain the compressed migration tool package.

 2. Choosing a Migration Mode Based on the Network Environment

 Choose the appropriate migration mode according to the network environments of your source servers and destination CVMs.

 Currently, the migration tool supports the default mode and the private network mode.
 The private network mode applies to three scenarios.
 Each migration mode or scenario has different network requirements for source servers and destination CVMs.
 If both source servers and destination CVMs can access the public network, you can use the default mode for migration.
 If source servers or destination CVMs cannot directly access the public network, you need to establish a connection between them through VPC peering connections, VPN connections, Cloud Connect Network, or Direct Connect before using the private network mode for migration.